 Yongpyong Ski Resort and Mujiu Resort

-The biggest skiing resort in South Korea is Yongpyong ski Resort, located at the foot of Palwang Mountain, about 200 km east of Seoul, at 700 – 1500 metres of altitude.
+The biggest skiing resort in South Korea is Yongpyong ski Resort, located at the foot of Palwang Mountain, about 200 km east of Seoul, at 700 – 1500 meters of altitude.

 The second best, in my opinion, is Mujiu skiing resort, Korea, located in Mount Deokyu National Park, about four hours drive from Seoul.
 Muji resort has good facilities and outdoor hot springs.